geogreen-dev/val-cal/README.md

 A python script that builds calendar files (.ics) for competetive Valorant matches.

 I am running this nightly with the files available at http://vlr.geogreen.cc/.
-You can then import the URL to the calendar software of your choice.
+You can then import the URL to the calendar software of your choice to receive automatic updates.

 ```